OIDC implementation

 - Choose your OIDC client and select Edit.

-- Navigate to the Access tab, then enter the ID methods in the Identity provider restrictions field.
+- Navigate to the Access tab, then enter the eIDs in the Identity provider restrictions field.

-Now, only the specified IdPs are available for the OIDC client.
-The restriction applies to all authentication requests to Signicat using this OIDC client.
+Now, only the specified IdPs are available for authentication requests with this OIDC client.

 Error codes